 A widely followed market theory, popularized by The Stock Trader's Almanac, claims that as January goes, so goes the full year.
-With a down January 2020 in the books, one interpretation of this indicator says investors may want to exercise caution for the rest of the year.
-But there are reasons to take the January barometer with a grain of salt.
+With a down January 2021 (-2%) in the books, one interpretation of this indicator says investors may want to exercise caution for the rest of the year.
+But there are reasons to take the January barometer with a grain of salt—especially this year, with COVID-19 still casting its shadow over the market.

 Momentum is one of the primary reasons why some investors give credence to indicators like the January barometer.
 The thought process here is that a bullish (or bearish) start will set the market in that direction for the rest of the year.
-For example, a 2% gain for the S&P 500 in January 2017 preceded the 19% full-year rally during that year, and an 8% January gain in 2019 concluded with a 28% rally last year.
-Of course, this pattern doesn't always hold: The S&P 500 lost 6% in 2018 after gaining 6% in January of that year.
+For example, a 2% gain for the S&P 500 in January 2017 preceded the 19% full-year rally during that year, and an 8% January gain in 2019 concluded with a 28% rally.
+Of course, this pattern doesn't always hold: Last year, the S&P 500 gained 15% after losing 1% in January 2020, and it lost 6% in 2018 after gaining 6% in January of that year.

 A bullish start is the stronger predictor

 Based solely on the past performance of the US market, an up January has generally been bullish for stocks.
 That has been particularly the case when the market has gained more than 5% in January.
 The January barometer has held true roughly 75% of the time when January experienced market gains since 1945.
 Notable exceptions followed extended periods of market growth.

 Cracks in the barometer